mmaleki92/realpython/f_strings.md

     ...
 TypeError: can only concatenate str (not "int") to str
 ```
-As the traceback shows, Python raised a `TypeError`.
-It's telling you exactly what went wrong: you can only concatenate a str to another str, but it found an int (your score variable).
+As the traceback shows,  It's telling you that Python can only concatenate a `str` to another `str`, not an `int`.

-To fix this, you need to manually convert the number to a string using the `str()` function.
-This process is often called "casting".
+To fix this, you can manually convert the number to a string using `str()`, a process called "casting":

 ```python
 >>> name = "Jack"